ZyleStacion/promptly-ai/README.md

 or simply change to the frontend or backend directly and run `npm install`.

-## Running
+## 🏃 Running

-Run `npm run dev` in the backend and frontend terminals.
+Run `npm run dev` seperately, for the backend and frontend in 2 different terminals.